rafalkaron/rafalkaron.github.io/content/_index.md

 ### Content generators

  As a content developer who uses DITA professionally, I aim at separating content from styling and making it as semantic as possible.
-I leverage the **Liquid** template language.

 DITA Open Toolkit
 : My limited **XSL** knowledge enables me to develop simple [DITA-OT](https://www.dita-ot.org/) customizations.